 Another two-person team, the Tea Czars organize the weekly departmental tea and cookies.

 The TGIF Czars (there are usually two) are responsible for providing food for the weekly TGIF social hour with funds provided by the department.
-At least one of the Khans must have a car.
+To learn from the accumulated wisdom of prior czars, see the TGIF Czarship Guide.

 The Info Khan is responsible for maintaining the graduate student web structure.